ZupIT/beagle-docs/content/en/resources/customization/beagle-for-flutter/design-system.md

 It's quite simple create your own Design System.
 You just need to create a class that implements the `BeagleDesignSystem` contract and provide images and styles to each method.
 We'll detail each one of them:

 ### image
 This method has the notation `String image(String id)`.
-It receives the image id that comes from JSON and returns the corresponding local image asset name.
+It receives the image id that comes from the JSON and returns the corresponding local image asset name.
 See the example:
 ```dart
 final Map<String, String> imageMap = {
   'bus': 'images/bus.png',